 The first game to have battery backup.
 Why is that a big deal?
 Users had the ability to create players, teams, and seasons and save statistics.
 It was easy, realistic, and a pioneer.
 Even the 10-run mercy rule was okay, because Baseball Stars focused on off-the-field elements, such as earning money, increasing attendance, and even adding female players to your team.

 At JustBats, we know all about baseball bats and softball bats.
 In fact, call us at (866) 321-2287 if you have any questions.
 But, admittedly, we're not video game experts.
 So, what do you think?
-Let us know your favorite baseball video games in the comments section.
+Did we leave any games out?
+Follow @JustBats on your favorite social channel and send us a message if we missed your favorite baseball video game.